Synthetic Regressing Control: Related Work

+Our study also relates to literature that relaxes the restriction that the weights are nonnegative. \cite{DI:16} argue that negative weights would be beneficial in many settings and proposes adding an intercept into the SC problem.
+Similarly, \cite{ASS:18} propose a denoising algorithm that combines negative weights with a preprocessing step.
+In contrast, we argue that requiring the sum of weights to equal 1 may lead to suboptimal weights, and instead propose an optimization criterion that constrains the sum of nonnegative weights in a data-driven manner.

-Several related articles have addressed the challenge of dealing with datasets that include too many control units, leading to that the solution of the SC estimator is not unique \citep{ADH:15}. \cite{RSK:17} and \cite{AL:21} adapt the original SC proposal to incorporate a penalty on the weights into the SC optimization problem. \cite{GM:16} makes use of dimension reduction strategies to improve the estimator's performance. \cite{DI:16} suggests selecting the set of best controls by restricting the number of controls allowed to be different from zero using an $l_0$-penalty on the weights.
-While the SMC method does not employ a penalty to tackle the problem of an excessive number of unit, the criterion used in a penalty-style fashion stems from constructing an unbiased estimator of the risk associated with the synthetic estimator.
-In situations where the number of units is large with respect to the number of time periods, a preprocessing step of screening units can extend the SMC method.
+Several related articles have addressed the challenge of dealing with datasets that include too many control units, leading to the solution of the SC estimator being not unique (\citealp{ADH:15}). \cite{RSK:17} and \cite{AL:21} adapt the original SC proposal to incorporate a penalty on the weights into the SC optimization problem. \cite{GM:16} make use of dimension reduction strategies to improve the estimator's performance. \cite{DI:16} suggest selecting the set of best controls by restricting the number of controls allowed to be different from zero using an $l_0$-penalty on the weights, and \cite{PX:22} further investigate it.
+While the SRC method does not employ a penalty to tackle the problem of an excessive number of units, the criterion used in a penalty-style fashion stems from constructing an unbiased estimator of the risk associated with the synthetic estimator.
+In situations where the number of units is large with respect to the number of time periods, a preprocessing step of screening units can extend the SRC method.

-Our article is related to \cite{Kellogg:21}, which proposes the matching and synthetic control (MASC) estimator by using a weighted average of the SC and matching estimators to balance interpolation and extrapolation bias.
-Our SMC method differs from MASC in several ways.
-First, SMC does not use the matching estimator and instead considers pre-treatment fit of each control unit that matches the treated unit.
-Second, while the MASC estimator is a weighted average between the SC estimator and the matching estimator, the SMC estimator is a synthetic estimator that incorporates all matched controls.
+Our article is related to \cite{Kellogg:21}, which propose the matching and synthetic control (MASC) estimator by using a weighted average of the SC and matching estimators to balance interpolation and extrapolation bias.
+Our SRC method differs from MASC in several ways.
+First, SRC does not use the matching estimator and instead considers pre-treatment fit of each control unit that aligns the treated unit.
+Secondly, while the MASC estimator combines the SC estimator and the matching estimator through a weighted average, the SRC estimator synthesizes all regressed controls using a weighted average.
 Finally, the methods also differ in terms of how the weights are chosen.
 For the MASC estimator, the only weight is chosen by the cross-validation method.
-In contrast, the SMC method involves solving multiple weights, and we employ the unbiased risk estimator criterion, as developed in model averaging by \cite{Hansen:07}, to determine these weights.
+In contrast, the SRC method involves solving multiple weights, and we employ the unbiased risk estimator criterion to determine these weights.